 These 3 + 1 (Sponsor) figures compose the purchasing system and, depending on the purchase of the product/service in the negotiation phase.
 They could vary.
-A UB could become a TB in another situation and so on.
+A UB could become a TB in another situation, and so on.
 Indeed, the different corporate functions change their role in the system for each purchase.
 These figures, as listed, are not only the plastic representation of parts inside a decision-making process, but they are also the dynamic representation of the decision-making process that goes from the idea, passing through the technology, and finally reaching the selection parameters.

-This pyramid at its highest level defines a phase of ideas and possible scenarios, which becomes the final choice with the shrinking of the funnel.
+This pyramid, at its highest level, defines a phase of ideas and possible scenarios, which becomes the final choice with the shrinking of the funnel.
 Going down to the lower part, we indeed move closer to the final decision regarding time, but we have less scope for reasoning regarding content.

-These figures are all involved, except for the Sponsor who can speed up the process, in a time flow that leads to the final choice: A flow that starts from a deep motivation goes through a technological choice and arrives at the actual selection of the supplier according to the parameters that the previous levels have defined.
+These figures are all involved, except for the Sponsor who can speed up the process, in a time flow that leads to the final choice: A flow that starts from a deep motivation, goes through a technological choice and arrives at the actual selection of the supplier according to the parameters that the previous levels have defined.
 Therefore, each figure is involved in a different decision-making phase and can thus be influenced by various information and contents.

-The analysis of the purchasing system in Vehnta aims to outline the structure of the schema, identify people who compose it, define their intention to purchase, and develop an action plan to start the engagement phase and to make relationships with targets more profound.
+The analysis of the purchasing system in Vehnta aims to outline the structure of the schema, identify the people who compose it, define their intention to purchase, and develop an action plan to start the engagement phase and to make relationships with targets more profound.
 This service is a fundamental part of a B2B business development strategy taught to lead generation and customer acquisition.

 Competitor Analysis, therefore, means the set of practical actions to define a context thanks to the collection of information.
 This information may be the most diverse, but it will serve as a trace to outline a situation: a particular moment in the market.
 Following are the primary tools for gathering information defined as a series of questions: